-In 1909 Prime Minister Sir Joseph Ward announced that New Zealand would fund the construction of a battlecruiser to be gifted to the Royal Navy.
-Construction of the battlecruiser HMS New Zealand cost £1.7 million (equivalent to $265 million in 2013).
+In 1909 Prime Minister Sir Joseph Ward announced that New Zealand would fund the construction of a battlecruiser for the Royal Navy.
+In the event the battlecruiser HMS New Zealand cost £1.7 million (equivalent to $275 million in 2015).
 With 26 guns and 800 crew, the ship was commissioned for service in November 1912.

 In 1919, when Admiral Jellicoe took a Royal Navy fleet on another tour of the dominions to report on their defences, he chose HMS New Zealand as his flagship.
 In New Zealand, crowds once more flocked to visit the ship.
-More than a third of the country’s 1.1 million people went aboard during the 11 weeks it was here.
+This time more than a third of the country’s 1.1 million people went aboard during the 11 weeks it was here.

 By now obsolescent, HMS New Zealand became a casualty of the 1922 Washington Naval Treaty.
 The vessel was decommissioned and sold for scrap in 1923.
 New Zealand did not finish paying for it until 1944.